Healthy Homes Assessment Boulcott

 Insulation Boulcott

-Underfloor and ceiling insulation is required in all rental houses since July 1, 2019.
-All landlords and property managers have to make sure the insulation meets the new standard.
-In some cases, old ceiling insulation as well as insulation within the subfloor space might require to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental houses since July 1, 2019.
+Property managers and landlords have to make sure that the insulation is up to current standard.
+In some cases, old ceiling insulation as well as insulation within the subfloor space might need to be replaced or replaced.

 Boulcott Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building; you have to make sure there is somewhere for surface or ground water, and stop it from coming inside.
-When it concerns damp and moisture it’s usually the things you don’t notice that could become a major issue, causing damage to your investment and affecting your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
+You must ensure there is somewhere for surface or ground water and prevent it from getting into the building.
+When it comes to moisture and damp it’s frequently not apparent that it can become a big problem that can cause the property to suffer and harming the tenant’s health.

-Rental properties should be equipped with effective drainage to eliminate rainwater, storm water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a location to go, and also that it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.
+Rental properties must be equipped with effective drainage to eliminate storm water, surface water, and ground water.
+This includes the proper outfall or runoff.
+Making sure the water has a place to go and that it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture ingress, if your property has an enclosed space between your flooring and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+Alongside a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-A ground moisture barrier is generally an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from getting into the property.
-It also assists in preventing any damage to your underfloor insulation.
+Ground moisture barriers are typically made of polythene and is laid on top of the ground, in order to block any moisture in the ground from getting into the structure.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection